defaultxr/fluxus-mode/README.md

 (load "/path/to/fluxus-mode/fluxus.scm")
 ```

+(You can also just copy the contents of that file into your ~/.fluxus.scm if that's easier.)

 Then just open a new file in Emacs with the .flx extension (I use this instead of .scm so there's no confusion between other non-Fluxus Schemes) and type C-c C-o to start Fluxus from Emacs!

 Usage